Oriflamme: History

-The Oriflamme was first used by Louis VI in 1124 and was last flown in battle at Agincourt in 1415, but a version of it remained in the Abbey of St. Denis until the 18th century.
+The Oriflamme was first used in 1124 by Louis VI of France, but a version of it remained in the Abbey of St. Denis until the 18th century.

-Louis VI replaced the earlier banner of Saint Martin with the oriflamme of the Abbey of St. Denis, which floated about the tomb of St. Denis and was said to have been given to the abbey by King Dagobert.
+Louis VI replaced the earlier banner of Saint Martin with the oriflamme of the Abbey of St. Denis, which floated about the tomb of St. Denis and was said to have been given to the abbey by Dagobert I, King of the Franks.

 Until the 12th century, the standard-bearer was the Comte de Vexin, who, as vowed to St. Denis, was the temporal defender of the abbey.
 Louis VI, having acquired Vexin, became standard-bearer.
 As soon as war began, he received Communion at St. Denis and took the standard from the tomb of the saint to carry it into combat.

 Although the azure ground (from the blue cope of St. Martin of Tours) strewn with gold fleur-de-lis remained the symbol of royalty until the 15th century, the Oriflamme became the royal battle standard of the King of France, and it was carried at the head of the king's forces when they met another army in battle.
 It is recorded as having been carried at the following battles/campaigns: